hvasbath/beat/docs/examples/Rectangular_InSAR.rst

 To plot the posterior marginal distributions of the source parameters, please run::

-   beat plot $project_directory stage_posteriors --stage_number=-1
+   beat plot RectangularStatic stage_posteriors --stage_number=-1

-These plots are stored under your $project_directory folder under geometry/figures.
+These plots are stored under your RectangularStatic folder under geometry/figures.
  .. image:: ../_static/Static_stage_-1_max.png

 The solution should be comparable to results from published studies.
 E.g. [Walters2009]_.